-Get up and move!
-There’s no question that aerobic exercise will improve your cholesterol and triglyceride levels.
 To get the most benefits, rev it up -- vigorous exercise has a longer-lasting and more significant impact.
-When you’re exercising vigorously, you’ll start sweating within three to five minutes and be able to still talk but not sing.
+When you’re exercising vigorously, you’ll start sweating within 3 to 5 minutes and still be able to talk but not sing.

 Whether you’re just getting started or are an exercise veteran, these tips will keep you moving.

 - Check with your doctor first.
-If you have a personal or family history of heart disease, it’s an especially good idea to get your doctor’s okay before starting a new exercise program.
+If you have a personal or family history of heart disease, it’s an especially good idea to get your doctor’s OK before starting a new exercise program.

 - Choose the right workout.
 Your sister may swear by Zumba, but if you’ve always felt like you have two left feet, you may be happier walking or swimming.

 - Find a buddy .
 Exercise is often more fun when you have a partner.
 It’s harder to skip a session, too, when you know you’ll be leaving a friend in the lurch!